HR outsourcing costs

-HR outsourcing prices vary depending on a number of factors although, as with many products and services, you can generally make estimates based on average costs, or past buyer experiences.
+HR outsourcing prices vary depending on a number of factors, although, as with many products and services, you can generally make estimates based on average costs, or past buyer experiences.
 The same is true of HR.

-|HR audits||Assess the effectiveness of your past and present human resources.||£500/day|
+|HR audits||Assesses the effectiveness of your existing human resources||£700 /audit|

-|HR support||Supplements the work carried out by an internal HR team.||£100-£150/month|
+|HR support||Supplements the work carried out by an internal HR team||£100-£200+ /month|

-|Outsourced HR||Removes all HR management from your company, placing it with a provider.||£200+ /month|
+|Outsourced HR||Places all your HR management with a skilled provider||£100-£300+ /month|

 HR audit costs

-HR audits look at your current HR activities: including terms of policy, documents, procedures and systems, in order to see what needs to be done to get your business operating legally and efficiently.
+HR audits look at your current HR activities, including terms of policy, documents, procedures and systems, in order to see what needs to be done to get your business operating legally and efficiently.

 Generally speaking, a full audit will look at a range of features, including:

 - Employee development and disciplinary

 Though these features may be included, some businesses may prefer to specify which functions they want audited – this will especially be the case where smaller businesses have established HR concerns.